fargusplumdoodle/Guestbook/README.md

 # Guestbook

 Guestbook is a simple web application implemented in C# ASP.NET.
+This was developed for a test for a C# programmer position.

 Functionality includes:
 - User signing guest book (by entering their name and date)